-The Master of Science in Project Management is accredited by the PMI (Project Management Institute) Global Accreditation Center for Project Management Education.
-The program is also accredited by AACSB International - The Association to Advance Collegiate Schools of Business
+The Master of Science in Project Management program is accredited by the PMI (Project Management Institute) Global Accreditation Center for Project Management Education.

 Computer application competency

-Students entering the MPM program are expected to be proficient in the use of word processing, database, and spreadsheet software.
-No course work is required to fulfill this criteria.
+Students in the Master of Science in Project Management program are expected to be proficient in the use of software that are specified by course instructors.
+No course work is required to fulfill this criterion.
 Knowledge derived from professional or personal experience will qualify.
 If a student feels that he or she does not have the necessary base of knowledge to fulfill this requirement, there are various resources available on campus, such as self-paced tutorials and hands-on programs that would be helpful to increase computer knowledge and experiences.

 |Thesis Option||33 hrs|

-Course Code Course Title Credit Hours TCM 701 Project Management 3 hrs TCM 710 Project Leadership 3 hrs TCM 645 Project Control Systems 3 hrs TCM 651 Cost Analysis for Project Management 3 hrs TCM 740 Management of Innovation and Technology 3 hrs TCM 750 Advanced Project Management 3 hrs
+Course Code Course Title Credit Hours TCM 701 Project Management 3 hrs TCM 703 Project Risk Analysis 3 hrs TCM 710 Project Leadership 3 hrs TCM 645 Project Control Systems 3 hrs TCM 651 Cost Analysis for Project Management 3 hrs TCM 740 Management of Innovation and Technology 3 hrs TCM 750 Advanced Project Management 3 hrs

-Approved cognate courses include both on-campus and online courses.
+At least one graduate level TCM course is required.
+Approved cognate elective courses include both on-campus and online courses.
 All cognate coursework must be approved by the student’s advisor prior to completion of the coursework.
-Cognate coursework should be selected which supports the degree program and the student’s career goals.
+Cognate elective courses should be selected which supports the degree program and the student’s career goals.

 Seminar Option 3 hrs

-Completion of two significant graduate-level research papers based upon seminar work and directed research are required.
-Seminar students must prepare at least one of these papers as part of the course requirements for TCM 726.
+The research requirement is satisfied by completing TCM 726.
+Students must prepare a significant graduate-level research paper as part of the course requirements for TCM 726.
 No more than 3 semester hours of TCM 726 shall be counted towards the degree requirements.

 Accelerated Master of Project Management option

-Exceptional undergraduate students may apply for preliminary acceptance into the Master of Science in Project Management degree program their junior year after admission requirements for the accelerated program have been satisfied.
-If approved, up to 12 hours of 600-level or 700-level TCM courses may be designated as “mixed credit” and counted toward both the undergraduate and graduate degree programs.
-See the Graduate Catalog or contact the program director for further information and guidelines.
+Exceptional Missouri State University undergraduate students may apply for preliminary acceptance into the Master of Science in Project Management program in their junior year after admission requirements for the accelerated program have been satisfied.
+Candidates for this option must be in junior standing and have an overall GPA of 3.00 or higher.
+If approved, up to 12 hours of 600-level or 700-level courses may be designated as “mixed credit” and counted toward both the undergraduate and graduate degree programs.

-- A supportive recommendation from the student’s undergraduate advisor or undergraduate department head.
+2. A supportive recommendation letter from the applicant’s undergraduate advisor, program director, or department head.